fybrik/fybrik/pkg/adminconfig/soft_policies.md

 ### Conflict resolution

 In case of more than one optimization strategy, the first one takes precedence, and the others are ignored.
+In the future version there will be a priority assigned to a rule, and the strategy with the highest priority will be chosen.